kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

      - `limits`: If enabled additional limit checking is used.
 (Defaults to `true`)
      - `min`: Minimum value for the limit checking.
 (If not used or misused `limits` are set to `false`)
      - `max`: Maximum value for the limit checking.
 (If not used or misused `limits` are set to `false`)
      - `initial_value`: Initial value for the interface.
-Mostly usable for outputs without state interface, because in every other usecase the initial value is overriden durring the first cycle.
+Mostly usable for outputs without state interface, because in every other usecase the initial value is overridden during the first cycle.
    - One state and command interface usage with all parameters set:

       ```xml